appforge-cli/.github/profile/Readme.md

 ## 👥 The Team

-We're a two-person team that shipped this in a week:
+We're a two-person team that shipped this in a month:

 - **Ajay Chikshetty** - [GitHub](https://github.com/ajaychikshetty) | [LinkedIn](https://www.linkedin.com/in/ajaychikshetty)
 - **Saksham Khare** - [GitHub](https://github.com/SakshamVK) | [LinkedIn](https://www.linkedin.com/in/sakshamvinodkhare)